-The Compassionate Ministry and Humanitarian/Development Practices pathway offers the opportunity for students to engage with an emerging theology of humanitarian practices – exploring the complex questions that emerge for Christians engaged in social transformation through acts of compassion and professional development agencies.
-It offers opportunity to explore with other practitioners the interface of theology, faith, cultures and development practices.
-The path supports the exploration of issues that emerge for those engaging in compassionate ministry and social justice through humanitarian and/or development practices.
+The MA Theology (Humanitarian Development and Social Justice) offers students the opportunity to explore the interface of theology, faith, cultures and development practices with other practitioners.
+The pathway supports the exploration of issues that emerge for those engaging in compassionate ministry and social justice through humanitarian and/or development practices.
 It offers the chance to engage in constructively critical reflection on, and engagement with, different approaches to ministry through social transformation.

 Students will receive a minimum of 180 credits while on this course.